Pavocracy/leetscraper/README.md

 14/02/2022 11:23:33 PM [DEBUG]: Scraping 9209 codewars.com problems took 20340 seconds
 14/02/2022 11:23:33 PM [INFO]: Successfully scraped 9209 codewars.com problems
 ```

-You can pass through different arguments for different websites to control exactly how the scraper behaves.
-You can also disable scraping problems at time of instantiation by using the kwarg `auto_scrape=False`.
-This allows you to call the class functions in different order, or one at a time.
-This will change how the scraper works, as its designed to look in a directory for already scraped problems to avoid duplicates.
-This scraper was built with automation in mind.
-Run the script and forget, and come back to scraped coding problems.
-I would encourage you to look at the function docstrings if you wish to use this scraper outside of its intended automated use.

 ***